Larry Rhoden: Governor of South Dakota (2025–present)

 In November 2024, President-elect Donald Trump announced that he would nominate Kristi Noem for Secretary of Homeland Security.
-After her confirmation on January 25, 2025, she resigned as governor of South Dakota and Rhoden was sworn in by Chief Justice Steven R. Jensen.
+After her confirmation on January 25, 2025, she resigned as governor of South Dakota and Rhoden was sworn in by South Dakota Supreme Court Chief Justice Steven R. Jensen.
 On January 29, he chose Tony Venhuizen as his lieutenant governor.
-Venhuizen was unanimously confirmed by the South Dakota Senate and South Dakota House of Representatives the following day.
+Venhuizen was unanimously confirmed by the South Dakota Senate and South Dakota House of Representatives the next day.

 Early in his term, Rhoden worked with Interior Secretary Doug Burgum to order the return of the Mount Rushmore fireworks show in 2026.